Since 1999 our law firm has recovered more than $350,000,000 for victims of investment fraud and misconduct.

 According to the U.S. Securities and Exchange Commission, churning is an illegal and unethical activity that violates numerous laws, including the SEC Rule 15c 1-7.
 The Financial Industry Regulatory Authority (FINRA) also has rules to prevent excessive trading for broker gain.
 These rules are found under the "suitability" section of FINRA rules.
 Specifically, churning violates the FINRA principle of "quantitative suitability" detailed in § 2111.05(c).

 Quantitative suitability requires a member or associated person who has actual or de facto control over a customer account to have a reasonable basis for believing that a series of recommended transactions, even if suitable when viewed in isolation, are not excessive and unsuitable for the customer when taken together in light of the customer's investment profile, as delineated in Rule 2111(a).

 Establishing Excessive Activity & Proof of Control

+According to this rule, excessive activity as well as proof of control must be established.
+Even if it can be established that an account has been churned, for liability to exist, it must be proven that the broker had effective control of your account.
 Proof of control may be established through a written document granting the broker control of your account or by showing that you relied so completely on the advice and recommendations of your broker that the broker was effectively responsible for the number of transactions in your account and their frequency.
-Proof of control also may be established “when the client routinely follows the recommendation of the broker.”
-Mihara v.
-Dean Witter & Co., Inc., 619 F.2d 814, 821 (9th Cir.
-1980).

 - Turnover rate